M.A. Psychology, Oxford. McKinsey Alum. Founder & Editor at TAoL.

-Note: This Eat That Frog summary is part of an ongoing project to summarise The 70 Best Books on Productivity.
+Note: This Eat That Frog! summary is part of an ongoing project to summarise the Best Productivity Books and Best Self Help Books of all time.

 I’m a huge fan of Brian Tracy.
 His advice on productivity goes deep on “What” and “How”.
 His writing is motivational and accessible.
 His messages are clear and consistent.